Stenum/klar-parat/README.md

 npm run dev --workspace @klar-parat/web
 ```

+The Vite dev server proxies `/api/*` requests to the API at `http://localhost:4000`, so keep the API dev server running alongside the web shell to avoid network errors.

 Visit `http://localhost:4000/health` and `http://localhost:5173/` to confirm both surfaces respond with `OK` for iteration 0.

 ## Quality Checks